Planning a trip

 Furkot realizes you rarely want to drive round the clock or visit attractions in the middle of the night.
 That's why it wants to know something about your driving habits: what time you usually start driving and what time you want to arrive at a hotel or a campsite.

-Let's assume you are planning a driving trip but keep in mind that Furkot is just as good to plan motorcycle rides, biking trips, day hikes and city walks.
+Let's assume you are planning a driving trip but keep in mind that Furkot is just as good at planning motorcycle rides, biking trips, day hikes and city walks.

 Once you've done all this prep work click Done and see what Furkot can do for you.